 - Writer's Digest, alas, is not trustworthy -- I think they're basically well-intentioned, but much of their income comes from paid ads from people who prey on unsuspecting would-be writers, so they'll sometimes give advice that's designed not so much to help beginners as to keep their advertisers in business.

-- If you have the sort of personality that can handle the rough-and-tumble of Usenet newsgroups, rec.arts.sf.composition is aimed at advising beginning writers in the SF/fantasy field, and can be useful.
-Misc.writing, alas, I cannot recommend; the louder voices have triumphed over the more knowledgeable there.
+- If you have the sort of personality that can handle the rough-and-tumble of Usenet newsgroups, rec.arts.sf.composition is aimed at advising beginning writers in the SF/fantasy field, and last time I looked (many years ago) it could be useful.
+Misc.writing, alas, I cannot recommend; I haven't looked at it in ages, and when I last did the louder voices had triumphed over the more knowledgeable there.

 Links to More of My Advice: